The Development of Pharmaceutical Packaging in Today’s Care Markets

 With such a highly regulated industry, healthcare organizations and pharmacies must use specific packaging that meets the requirements set by regulatory authorities in the United States, such as the Food and Drug Administration (FDA).

-These regulations along with trends and changes in the healthcare industry have led to increasing demand for safe, efficient, and sustainable packaging.
+These regulations, along with recent trends and changes in the healthcare industry, have led to increasing demand for safe, efficient, and sustainable packaging.

 Manufacturers focus on meeting these demands by optimizing the packaging materials and equipment that play a part in the packaging process.
 Let’s take a closer look at the development of the industry, as well as the solutions pharmaceutical packaging manufacturers bring to the market.